junl03/Library-Management-System/README.md

 Usernames and passwords are read .txt file
 Books and their associated copies are read from .txt files

-Does not support simultaneous logins but supports different user logins
+main.cpp supports single user login test.cpp oes not support simultaneous logins but supports different user logins